kbox13/o3_backend_simulator/README.md

 # Processor Simulator

-A detailed processor simulator that models a superscalar out-of-order processor with various functional units and pipeline stages.
+A detailed processor simulator that models the backend of a superscalar out-of-order processor with various functional units.
+Computer Assignment Report can be found at CA2-Report.pdf

 ## Project Structure